robotrapta/domestic-tranquility/README.md

 ## Hardware

-I used a Raspberry Pi 4 with a camera module.
+I used a Raspberry Pi 4.
 It will work anywhere you have the right python and libraries installed.
 I used Groundlight's [pre-built Raspberry Pi image](https://github.com/groundlight/groundlight-pi-gen).